2021 in Brave Combat Federation: Brave CF 51: The Future Is Here

 Brave CF 51: The Future Is Here was a mixed martial arts event held by Brave Combat Federation on June 4, 2021, at the Falcon Club in Minsk.
 Belarus will become the 21st country to host a Brave CF show.

 Background

 Former UFC fighter Lucas Martins was scheduled to fight Marcel Grabinski in the main event.
-Hoewever, Grabinski has to pull out from the fight due to medical condition.
+However, Grabinski has to pull out from the fight due to medical condition.
 The bout has been called off.

 In the co-main event Denis Maher was scheduled to fight Giannis Bachar in a welterweight bout, but Bachar has been forced to withdraw due to an injury.
 Fernando Gonzalez has stepped in as a replacement.
 Unfortunately, Gonzalez has been forced to pull due to an undisclosed injury.
 Maher instead faced Rinat Sagyntay, who stepped in on 3 weeks notice for this encounter.

 Frenchmen Ylies Djiroun fought the brit Sam Patterson in lightweight bout.
 One-time UFC fighter Roman Bogatov fought Abdulmutalip Gairbekov in a featherweight bout.